GoogleChrome/web.dev/src/site/content/en/learn/images/performance-issues/index.md

 ### Conclusion

-Images assets are the biggest drain on your users' bandwidth—bandwidth taken away from transferring every other asset necessary to render a page.
+Image assets are the biggest drain on your users' bandwidth—bandwidth taken away from transferring every other asset necessary to render a page.
 Images introduce significant issues in terms of perceived performance, both during and after the surrounding page layout has been rendered.
 In short: image assets do _damage_.